-As of the Fall 2012 semester, GRADUATE tuition and hourly fees for Arkansas residents AND residents of states contiguous to Arkansas (Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas) total $278.02 per graduate semester hour.
-Out of state residents (of states non-contiguous to Arkansas) for Fall 2012 pay $503.82 per graduate semester hour.
-University fees paid per semester total $126.50.
+Total costs for the three years of the UCA DPT program are below national average for public universities and, for the class graduating in 2013, were estimated to be approximately $41,747 (not including room and board).
+As of the Fall 2013 semester, GRADUATE tuition and hourly fees for Arkansas residents AND residents of states contiguous to Arkansas (Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas) total $289.24 per graduate semester hour.
+Out of state residents (of states non-contiguous to Arkansas) for Fall 2013 pay $525.20 per graduate semester hour.
+University fees paid per semester total $118.50.
 In addition, the College of Health and Behavioral Sciences Fee is $14.00 per credit hour and the Lab Fee is $5.00 per credit hour.
-In example, the first semester of the DPT Program totals 17 credit hours; combined tuition and fees for 2012 for an in-state graduate student totals $5,175.84.
-No lab fee is required during the full-time clinical work.
+In example, students in the first semester of the DPT Program take 17 credit hours resulting in combined tuition and fees of $5,358.58 for 2013 for an in-state student.
 Students seeking financial aid should make known in their application for aid the actual per semester hours in the DPT Program as noted in the curriculum sequence on page 7.
 Tuition and fees are subject to change at any time.
-Information on tuition and fees is available from the UCA Student Accounts office at http://uca.edu/studentaccounts.
+Information on tuition and fees is available from the UCA Student Accounts office at http://www.uca.edu/studentaccounts/.

 Pre-PT Academic Advisor: